 2. Scapular Pull-Ups

-Before you even try to do a full pull up, practise your scapular pull-ups first.
+Before you even try to do a full pull up, practice your scapular pull-ups first.
 This helps to activates the lats, which is what you need for this movement.

 To do this from the bar.
 Depress your shoulder (sort of like a reverse shrug—your shoulders move downwards instead of upwards), without moving your arms.
 This will slightly raise your body.
 Return to your original position and repeat.